zahid47/experiments/README.md

-Can we make a full stack web app without a single "traditional" API endpoint?
+Can we make a full stack web app without a single "traditional" API endpoint or any useState?
 Let's find out!

 - Experimenting with Next.js 13.4